nguyentn2021/lighthouse-data-notes/README.md

 ## Summary

-This repository contains all of the notes taken by [Your Name] for the Lighthouse Labs Data Science Bootcamp.
+This repository contains all of the notes taken by [Nguyen Tran](https://github.com/nguyentn2021) for the [Lighthouse Labs](https://data.compass.lighthouselabs.ca/days/today) Data Science Bootcamp.